mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 ### Entities

-Entities are structured types with a set of fields, exactly as previously seen [objects](#objects).
-The main difference in their semantic: an entity represents a formal specification of a root domain concept, while an object represent a specific structured value without an identity.
+Entities are structured types with a set of fields, exactly like the [objects](#objects) seen previously.
+The main difference lies in their semantics: an entity represents a formal specification of a core domain concept (usually with an identity), while an object represents a specific structured value, often without a distinct identity.

-Take as an example two different structured data as the followings:
+Consider the following two different structured data types as an example:

 ```ts showLineNumbers
 const User = model.entity({